 Last year I gave a sermon about the range of faithful and ethical Christian approaches to war, from pacifism to just war, knowing it is difficult to live according to Jesus’ law of love in a world with so much violence.
-The U.S. war on Iran unleashed a few days ago does not meet the ethical requirements of a Christian just war.
+The war unleashed a few days ago after the U.S.’s unprovoked attack on Iran does not meet the ethical requirements of a Christian just war.

 That’s putting it dispassionately.

 As followers of Jesus we know a better way is possible.
 Jesus unmasked the vicious trap of sinful attachment to violence.
 He showed humanity a better way, which we are called to embody and to advocate for.
 Yes, it is hard in this world to follow the Law of Love and Way of peace, but that is what Jesus followers need to strive for.
-To evoke God while celebrating bloodshed is to bow before a tribal war god.
+To evoke God while celebrating bloodshed, as too many American Christians and Iranian Muslims are now doing, is to bow before a tribal war god.

 Pope Leo XIV said last week, “War does not solve problems, but rather it amplifies them and produces deep wounds in the history of people that take generations to heal. … No armed victory can compensate for the pain of mothers, the fear of children, the stolen future. … There is no faraway conflict when human dignity is at stake. … Let diplomacy silence the weapons. … Let nations chart their future with works of peace, not with violence and bloody conflicts!”